NEI-LSR/Section-on-Perception-Cognition-and-Action/_pages/team/_posts/2020-09-01-felix-bartsch.md

     twitter:
     linkedin: https://www.linkedin.com/in/felix-bartsch-4bb67b99/
 education:
- - in progress: PhD at University of Maryland (Program in Neuroscience and Cognitive Science)
+ - in progress, PhD at University of Maryland (Program in Neuroscience and Cognitive Science)
  - BSc at University of Florida (Interdisciplinary program in Neuroscience)
 ---